UH Med Now

 For the first time, Hawaiʻi professionals have been chosen for the exclusive Robert Woods Johnson Foundation (RWJF) Clinical Scholars Program.
 Clinical Scholars is a national leadership development program for multidisciplinary health care providers who team up to tackle complex health problems affecting their communities.
 The program funds these projects with the ultimate goal of making America a healthier nation while developing a network of leaders.

-Hawaiʻi is currently the only state with two teams.
+This year, Hawaiʻi is the only state with two teams.
 Out of a total of eight fellows, seven are University of Hawaiʻi (UH) faculty and four are professors at the UH John A. Burns School of Medicine (JABSOM).
 The Hawaiʻi teams are focused on addressing issues on diabetes and housing insecurity as well as elderly health care.

 Dr. Dee-Ann Carpenter, JABSOM Assistant Professor in the Department of Native Hawaiian Health (DNHH) leads the team “Empowering Hawaiʻis Homeless: Diabetes and Pre-Diabetes Education and Resilience Initiative.”
 She is collaborating with Dr. Marjorie Mau, JABSOM DNHH; Dr. Camlyn Masuda, UH Hilo Daniel K. Inouye College of Pharmacy (DKICP); Dr. Aukahi Austin Seabury, I Ola Lāhui; and Dr. Francie Julien-Chinn, UH Myron B. Thompson School of Social Work.
 The team will be working with the JABSOM Hawaiʻi Homeless Outreach and Medical Education (HOME) Project, in order to develop an education and resilience program for homeless people who are pre-diabetic or diabetic.